 (j) establish systems to facilitate inspection of grading, packaging and storage of the agricultural produce including weight and uniformity (including uniformity of ripeness) within packages;

-(k) support, with or without grant of financial aid, and whether or not initiated by the committee or the Commission, any scheme or activity which in the committee’s opinion is capable of assisting in the promotion or sale of the agricultural produce;
+(k) support, with or without grant of financial aid, and whether or not initiated by the committee or the Commission, any scheme or activity which in the committee’s opinion is capable of assisting in the production, promotion or sale of the agricultural produce;

 (l) provide such other services for the agricultural produce as may be prescribed;

-(la) establish a compensation scheme for the benefit of producers whose agricultural produce is destroyed as a result of action taken to control a pest or disease of that produce;
+(la) establish a compensation scheme for the benefit of producers whose agricultural produce is destroyed as a result of a pest or disease of that produce or action taken to control a pest or disease of that produce;

-(m) arrange for the provision of all or any of the services or the exercise of any of the functions referred to in paragraphs (a) to (la) in whole or in part by another person or organization or in conjunction with the Commission or any other person or organization.
+(m) arrange for the provision of all or any of the services or the exercise of any of the functions referred to in paragraphs (a) to (la) in whole or in part by another person or organisation or in conjunction with the Commission or any other person or organisation.

-(2) For the purposes of carrying out its functions under this Act a producers’ committee may, with the approval of the Commission, employ or engage such officers, employees and other persons as are necessary.
+[(2) deleted]

-(3) A producers’ committee shall not provide any service or recommend the imposition of any charge for any service or proposed service additional to the service or services for which the producers’ committee was established unless the producers’ committee has conducted a poll of the producers concerned and the poll is in favour of the proposal.
+(3) A producers’ committee must not provide any service or recommend the imposition of any charge for any service or proposed service additional to the service or services the producers’ committee is authorised to provide unless the producers’ committee has conducted a poll of the producers concerned and the poll is in favour of the proposal.

 (4) The costs of any poll shall be charged to the general funds of the producers’ committee.

+(5) A producers’ committee may, for the purposes of providing services in relation to agricultural produce —

+(a) communicate, consult or liaise with producers of agricultural produce; and

+(b) hold meetings with producers of agricultural produce.

 [Section 12 amended: No. 73 of 1994 s.
 4; No. 49 of 1996 s.
 64; No. 20 of 2000 s.
-15, 28, 30 and 31.]
+15, 28, 30 and 31; No. 11 of 2021 s.
+13.]

 12A.
-Powers of officers, employees and other persons
+Power to enter orchards to administer fruit fly control scheme

-(1) Any officers, employees and other persons employed or engaged under section 12(2) by a producers’ committee established to administer a fruit fly foliage baiting scheme may, when authorised by the producers’ committee, enter any orchard within the specified area to bait or spray all or any of the fruit trees and fruit vines in the manner and with the materials determined by the producers’ committee.
+(1) Any person employed or engaged by the Commission to assist a producers’ committee with responsibility for administering a fruit fly control scheme may, when authorised by the producers’ committee, enter any orchard within the specified area to bait or spray all or any of the fruit trees and fruit vines in the manner and with the materials determined by the producers’ committee or carry out any other control measures determined by the producers’ committee.

 (2) A person must not enter an orchard under subsection (1) unless —